The Bridge (SARC 24hrs)

-We provide emotional, medical and practical care and support, including a free, specialist counselling service for anyone assaulted within the last 12 months.
+We provide emotional, medical and practical care and support for anyone who has experienced rape or sexual assault at any point in their lives.
 We also provide forensic medical examinations with and without police involvement, giving clients the freedom to have evidence collected without the pressure to make an immediate decision about reporting to the police.

 Our telephone line is answered 24 hours a day, 365 days a year and is for:

 - anyone who has been sexually assaulted at any time